 01/07/21: July Core Update: the second part of the June update begins

 The second part of the update, officially known as the July 2021 Core Update, has arrived.
 Having started Thursday, 1st July and is currently on-going.
-As and when we are given more information we will update this blog to help keep you the loop.
+When we have more information we will update this blog to help keep you the loop.

 Need our help?

-If you’re unsure if your website has been affected have a read of our blog: Should You Worry About Unconfirmed Google Updates – where we talk in more detail about Google’s updates, how you might be affected and what you should do if you see any changes to your website.
+If you’re unsure if your website has been affected have a read of our blog: Should You Worry About Unconfirmed Google Updates.
+In this blog we talk in detail about Google’s updates, how you might be affected and what you should do if you see any changes to your website.

 Alternatively, don’t hesitate to get in touch!
-We can provide an in-depth performance report with a clear audit on which variables should be addressed first and how you can prepare yourself for any changes in Google’s algorithms over the coming months.
+We can provide an in-depth performance report with a clear audit on which variables you should address first and how you can prepare yourself for any changes in Google’s algorithms over the coming months.

 While a lot of the work required to improve your website’s speed may need development, the framework surrounding Core Web Vitals provides a checklist of must-have, quick-win and ongoing performance improvements that can provide instant results from your SEO strategy work.